 Frequently Asked Questions

 Parent Child Interaction Therapy Frequently Asked Questions.
-The following items are questions that frequently arise when deciding to become a PCIT therapist.
+The following items are questions that frequently arise when deciding to become a PCIT Certified Therapist.
 Of course, you may have specific questions and we encourage you to contact us.

 Do I need to be licensed before receiving PCIT Training?

-Do I have to have a PCIT room/suite set up before receiving training?
+Do I have to have a PCIT room to conduct PCIT?